carloscortonc/cli-er/docs/api.md

 ## completions()

 Generates and outputs bash-completion script contents.
 This can instead be included as a command and be managed by `Cli.run`, check: [`bash completion`](/docs/features.md#bash-completion)

+## configContent()

+Find and parse configuration files defined via [`CliOptions.configFile`](/docs/cli-options.md#configfile).
+In several cases, `undefined` may be returned:
+- No `CliOptions.configFile` configured
+- No file is found from the provided list (`CliOptions.configFile.names`)
+- An error is generated while parsing the file contents

+Otherwise, the parsed content is returned (hopefully, an object containing global options defined in the cli).